finbourne/lusid-sdk-csharp/sdk/docs/ApplicationMetadataApi.md

 # **ListAccessControlledResources**
 > ResourceListOfAccessControlledResource ListAccessControlledResources (string filter = null)

-[EARLY ACCESS] ListAccessControlledResources: Get resources available for access control
+ListAccessControlledResources: Get resources available for access control

 Get the comprehensive set of resources that are available for access control